 Before dinner, we were in for a treat: cocktails.
 Of course you heard me right!
 I had tried Alessandro’s delicious cocktails before and couldn’t wait to go back for more.
 We were taken on a journey around the world and time – it was great fun talking about and tasting some of Alessandro’s special ingredients which he brings from Italy.
 This gentleman is an award-winning mixologist and I promise you will be in for a great evening.
 A great host, it was great to see him experiment and just come up with fabulous concoctions just based on simple questions ‘you like gin?’ (duh!), ‘you like ginger?’ (it is growing on me, let’s go for it).

 On this night, we stayed for dinner – and what a good decision it was.
 I must say I was incredibly surprised how busy the hotel common areas were.
-I know the hotel was close to capacity but it was lovely to see so many people enjoying the Drawing Room, the bar and the restaurant – the turnaround was quite impressive too.
+I know the hotel was close to capacity but it was lovely to see so many people enjoying the Drawing Room at The Kensington Hotel, the bar and the restaurant – the turnaround was quite impressive too.
 I went all Irish, I must say – how could I not?
 Give me Irish rock oysters, Dublin Bay prawns, soda bread and a nice glass of Pouilly Fume and I am your girl.
 We really had a lovely meal and I will surely come back with friends.

 – Décor of breakfast room

 Breakfast takes place at the restaurant, with slight layout changes.
 We actually had the same table for both dinner and breakfast and it felt totally different.